judeg12/generic-algorithms/README.md

-# generic-algorithms
+# generics-algorithms
-Generic version of 6 sorting algorithms
+6 generic sorting algorithms

 This project covers advanced topics in java.
 I first read through and understood how 6 different sorting algorithms work and then I converted them from mehtods that only take ints into methods that take any type.